 The IAS Visa Wizard is the easy way to find the correct visa for you

-If you are a Sponsorship Licence holder and you do not uphold the duties and responsibilities expected of you by the Home Office, you may risk being subject to a Sponsor Licence revocation.
+If you are a Sponsorship Licence holder and you do not uphold your duties as outlined by the Home Office, you may be at risk of a Sponsor Licence revocation.
 This can result in heavy fines and a loss of reputation for your business.

 Comprehensive immigration advice tailored to your circumstances and goals

 Designed to make your visa application as successful, smooth and stress-free as possible

 Premium application service that ensures your visa application is submitted to meet your deadline

 Ensure you have the greatest chance of a successful appeal.
 We will represent you in any hearings/tribunals

 Marta is a Polish national who arrived in the UK to study four years ago and came close to fulfilling the requirements for Permanent Residency.
 However, she was unaware of… Read More